icpdevs/icpdevs.github.io/_posts/2025-04-12-Developers-Community-2025-Team-Formation.md

 ```
 </details>

-> When sending mass emails, keep receivers' addresses in BCC and always CC studentservices, respected CEO and community supervisor.
+> When sending mass emails, keep receivers' addresses in BCC.
 But sometimes, for example, when sending selection emails, its better to disclose receivers as it is only for a closed group and everyone can see their friends in the list which encourages them a bit.
 Strictly use BCC on rejection and other negative mails.
 {: .prompt-info }

 ## Orientation